tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/08-Stu_Financial_Forecasting_Pt_II/README.md

 ## Part 3 Instructions: Portfolio Forecasting

-Almost there!
-Get ready!
+We're amost there, so get ready!

 ## Hints

-* The basis of this activity is the idea of nested `for` loops for multiple simulations of stock price trajectories and analyzing the frequency or probability distribution of simulated stock price outcomes to make better and more thoughtful predictions about where `BB` stock price could end up.
+* This activity's basis rests in the idea of nested `for` loops, for multiple simulations of stock price trajectories and analyzing the frequency (or probability distribution) of simulated stock price outcomes, to make better predictions on where `BB` stock price could end up.

 ---